 OUI the People’s shaving kits

-OUI the People’s stylized shaving goods sell out so quickly that there’s an entire section of the site for showing you what is actually in stock at the cult beauty brand, whose matte black and rose gold safety razors put our crusty, drug-store blades to shame.
+OUI the People’s high-end shaving goods sell out so quickly that there’s an entire section of the site for showing you what is actually in stock at the cult beauty brand, whose matte black and rose gold safety razors put our crusty, drug-store blades to shame.
 But the real star of the show is the best-selling Sugarcoat shaving gel.
 “This product is not your typical shave gel that you’d buy at the grocery store,” writes one reviewer about its unique formula and texture.
 “It comes out of the pump as a thick, hair gel texture.
 Immediately after contact with wet skin, it transforms into a milky, runny substance you can coat your entire leg in.
 The coating is VERY thin, so it doesn’t clog up the razor, but provides enough slip that it’s not like trying to shave with just water.”
 Clogged pores and ingrown hairs, begone.

 This travel-sized Satisfyer sex toy from Overkink